juhaj77/MarketplaceMobile/README.md

 - Images not uploading: re-check Cloudinary environment variables and any server upload route logs.
 - Expo cannot reach the API: ensure the device/emulator can resolve your machine IP; on physical devices use your machine’s LAN IP instead of `localhost` for `EXPO_PUBLIC_API_URL`.

----

-## License
-This project is for learning and practice purposes.
-Add a license of your choice if distributing.